appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 ### Label

 #### Text `string`
 <dd>
 Sets the text on the widget.
 The default value is `Select Files`.
 </dd>

 ### Validation

+These properties define the types of validations available for the FilePicker widget.

 #### Required `boolean`
 <dd>
 Enabling this property makes the Filepicker widget mandatory, requiring users to select a file.
-I When the widget is placed within a Form widget, enabling the **Required** property ensures that the Form's submit button remains disabled untila a file is selected.
+When the widget is placed within a Form widget, enabling the **Required** property ensures that the Form's submit button remains disabled until a file is selected.
 </dd>

-#### Maximum File Size	`number`
+#### Max file size	`number`
 <dd>

-Sets the maximum allowed size of each file that a user can upload.
+Use this property to set the size of each file that a user can upload.
 The default value is set to `5 MB`.
 </dd>

 ### General